cse110-sp24-group14/cse110-sp24-group14/admin/cipipeline/phase1.md

   - Will leave written feedback if any changes are requested

 # Phase 2
-In Phase 2 of our pipeline, we plan on using code scanning with SonarCloud and implementing JSDocs for documentation.
+In Phase 2 of our pipeline, we plan on using code scanning with SonarCloud and implementing JSDocs through Github Pages for documentation.
 We have started both processes but have not fully implemented them yet.

 # Phase 1 Diagram